payne/documentation/quickReference/Java-Quick-Reference.md

 ### Static
 If something is `static` there is only one field per class instead of each object having it's own copy

+Static methods can't access `this`, but they can access static fields.

+You can use objects to call `static` methods, but it's confusing, so you should only use classes to call `static` methods.

+You should use `static` methods when a method has all it's parameters defined and doesn't need `this` or only needs access to `static` fields.

+You can use `static` methods as *factory methods* to generate object instances.
+This is useful when you want to construct an object other than the type of class (constructors only return `this`) or when you want to construct objects using different names (constructors can only be the name of the class)

 Dates
 -------------------------------------------------------------------------------------------